Butterflies of Malaysia

 Protection by Malaysian Law

 Butterflies are fun to watch but you could be caged for catching a protected species.
 About 30 Malaysian butterfly species (e.g. Rajah Brooke’s Birdwing, Borneo Birdwings, Ashy Tree Nymph) are categorised as the fully protected species in Wildlife Protected Species Act 2010 [Act 716].
-You can be fined up to RM30,000 or jailed up to one year, or both, for capturing, collecting or trading them illegally (without a permit or license).
+On 1 September 2023, the butterfly species was listed as a Protected Biological Resource under the Sabah Biodiversity Enactment (Amendment) 2023.
+You can be fined up to RM30,000 or jailed for up to one year, or both, for capturing, collecting, or trading them illegally (without a permit or license).

 Left: The Black and White Helen (Papilio nephelus albolineatus) is sipping nectar from Red Javanese Ixora (Ixora javanica), Right: Aeron’s Rod or Brazilian Tea (Local Name: Bunga Malam) is an evergreen plant loved by butterflies such as this Eurema hecabe hecabe